MicrosoftDocs/visualstudio-docs/docs/profiling/flame-graph.md

 monikerRange: '>= vs-2022'
 ---

-# Identify hot paths with a flame graph
+# Identify hot paths with a flame graph (C#, Visual Basic, C++, F#)

+The **Flame Graph** in the CPU Usage tool helps you identify hot paths in your code by visualizing a call tree.
 Flame graphs are a visualization of categorized data, created to visualize stack traces of profiled software so that the most frequent code paths can be identified quickly and accurately.

-The **Flame Graph** helps you identify hot paths in your code by visualizing a call tree.
 The graph gives a visual overview of where time is being spent in your application and you can click on specific nodes to dig into them further.

 ![Screenshot showing Flame Graph with tooltips displayed.](./media/vs-2022/flame-graph-tooltips.png "Flame Graph with tooltips displayed")